replikativ/datahike/doc/schema.md

 - `db/doc`: the documentation for the attribute as a string
-- `db/unique`: a uniqueness constraint on the attribute for a given value, can be either `db.unique/value` (only one entity with this attribute can have the same value) or `db.unique/identity`(only one entity can have the value for this attribute with upsert enabled).
+- `db/unique`: a uniqueness constraint on the attribute for a given value, can be either `db.unique/value` (only one entity with this attribute can have the same value) or `db.unique/identity`(only one entity can have the value for this attribute with upsert enabled)
 - `db/index`: indicates whether an index for the attribute's value should be created as a boolean